PerilousApricot/dcos-docs/1.9/usage/service-discovery/load-balancing-vips/index.md

 If you would like to run a demo, you can configure a Marathon app as mentioned above, and use the URI `https://s3.amazonaws.com/sargun-mesosphere/linux-amd64`, as well as the command `chmod 755 linux-amd64 && ./linux-amd64 -listener=:${PORT0} -say-string=version1` to execute it.
 You can then test it by hitting the application with the command: `curl http://1.2.3.4:5000`.
 This app exposes an HTTP API.
 This HTTP API answers with the PID, hostname, and the 'say-string' that's specified in the app definition.
 In addition, it exposes a long-running endpoint at `http://1.2.3.4:5000/stream`, which will continue to stream until the connection is terminated.
 The code for the application is available here: `https://github.com/mesosphere/helloworld`.

 #### Exposing it to the outside
 Prior to this, you had to run a complex proxy that would reconfigure based on the tasks running on the cluster.
 Fortunately, you no longer need to do this.
-Instead, you can have an incredible simple HAProxy configuration like so:
+Instead, you can have an incredibly simple HAProxy configuration like so:

 ```
 defaults